 Union Monuments at Gettysburg > Massachusetts

-The monument to the 18th Massachusetts Volunteer Infantry Regiment is south of Gettysburg in the Rose Woods inside the Loop of Sickles Avenue.
+The monument to the 18th Massachusetts Infantry Regiment is south of Gettysburg inside the Loop of Sickles Avenue.
 (Sickles Ave. at the Rose Woods tour map)

 Monument to the 18th Massachusetts Infantry at Gettysburg